SamuelFries/ZapSender/README.md

     Python 3.8 or higher
     Selenium library for automation
-    Google Chrome (or another Selenium-compatible browser)
+    Firefox (or another Selenium-compatible browser)
-    WebDriver for the chosen browser (e.g., chromedriver)
+    WebDriver for the chosen browser (e.g., geckodriver)

 How It Works: